Rapid-Fire EDA process using Python for ML Implementation

 df_cars = df_cars.drop('name',axis=1)

-11.Univariate Analysis: “Uni” +“Variate” Univariate, means one variable or feature analysis.
+“Uni” +“Variate” = Univariate, meaning one variable or feature analysis.
 The univariate analysis basically tells us how data in each feature is distributed. just sample as below.

 sns_plot = sns.distplot(df_cars["mpg"])

-12. Bivariate Analysis: “Bi” +“Variate” Bi-variate, means two variables or features are analyzed together, that how they are related to each other.
-Generally, we use to perform to find the relationship between the dependent and independent variable.
-Even you can perform this with any two variables/features in the given dataset to understand how they related to each other.
+“Bi” +“Variate” = Bi-variate, means two variables or features are analyzed together, to find out how they are related to each other.
+Generally, we use it to find the relationship between the dependent and independent variables.
+Even you can perform this with any two variables/features in the given dataset to understand how they are related to each other.

 fig, ax = plt.subplots(figsize = (5, 5)) sns.countplot(x = df_cars.origin.values, data=df_cars) labels = [item.get_text() for item in ax.get_xticklabels()] labels[0] = 'America' labels[1] = 'Europe' labels[2] = 'Asia' ax.set_xticklabels(labels) ax.set_title("Cars manufactured by Countries") plt.show()